Shimano Nasci Spinning Reel – 2018 Buyers Guide

 What high end features does the Shimano Nasci have?

-If you have been looking at other Shimano spinning reels such as the Stradic Ci4+, admiring the impressive range of features it has, but bulking a bit at the price, then you will be happy to hear that you get a lot of the same high-end features on the Nasci range.
+If you have been looking at other Shimano spinning reels such as the Stradic Ci4+ or Stella, admiring the impressive range of features they have, but bulking a bit at the price, then you will be happy to hear that you get a lot of the same high-end features on the Nasci range.

 If you are looking at upgrading your reel from an entry level model, then you will quickly see the improvement in performance that the Shimano Nasci provides.
 It also has that feel of quality about it, so you quickly learn to trust the reel when spinning lures and soft plastics.